Rosebud: Making FPGA-Accelerated Middlebox Development More Pleasant: Evaluation

-The performance drop for 64 and 65-byte packets for 16 packet processors comes mainly from the software latency.
-The minimum time for our packet forwarder to read a descriptor, and send it back is 16 cycles.
-Therefore, each \name forwards a packet every 16 cycles, and with 16 {\name}s we can hit at most 250~Mpps equal to the clock rate, for both packet sizes.
-Similarly, with 8 packet processor design we reach a maximum packet rate of 125~Mpps.
+The performance drop for 64 and 65-byte packets is primarily due to the RISC-V software latency in the \names.
+For instance, the minimum time for our packet forwarder to read a descriptor and send it back is 16 cycles.
+Therefore, each \name forwards a packet every 16 cycles, and with 16 {\name}s we can hit at most 250~MPPS (equal to the clock rate).
+Similarly, with 8 \name design we reach a maximum packet rate of 125~MPPS.
+For the single port forwarding, our distribution subsystem is limited to 125~MPPS per incoming port limitation, which can be improved in the future.

-\subsection{Forwarding latency}
+\subsection{Forwarding Latency}

-Next, we measure forwarding latency in terms of round trip time (RTT) from the traffic source, through the FPGA under test, and back to the original card.
-The packets are time-stamped just before leaving the core and latency is measured right upon arrival.
-Figure~\ref{fig:latency_data} shows the measured latencies for different packet sizes, under both low load and maximum load scenarios.
-The source of these delays are serialization.
-When a packet arrives at the FPGA and when it leaves the FPGA, we have to pay serialization latency at rate of 100~Gbps.
-Shire introduces another serialization latency at 32~Gbps, due to the fact that packet is fully loaded into each packet processor memory before the RISC-V core is notified, and also it has to be fully read out on the way out after the descriptor is released.
-The dotted line in Figure~\ref{fig:latency_data} shows the computed serialization delay according to Equation~\ref{eq:latency}.
-Note that 0.765$\mu$sec is the minimum latency of packet going through our system.
+Next, we measured \fname's forwarding latency.
+Namely, the round trip time (RTT) from the traffic generator, through the FPGA under test, and back to the generator.
+To measure the latency, the packets are time-stamped just before leaving the packet generator, and the time is recorded upon arrival of them after the loopback.
+Figure~\ref{fig:latency_data} shows the measured latency for different packet sizes, both under low-load and maximum-load scenarios.
+The primary source of the measured delays is serialization.
+When a packet arrives at the FPGA and when it leaves the FPGA, MAC FIFOs add serialization latency at the line rate of each interface (i.e., 100~Gbps). \fname introduces additional serialization latency at 32~Gbps due to the fact that packet is fully loaded into each \name's shared memory before the RISC-V core is notified.
+The packets also have to be fully serialized on the way out of the \name after the descriptor is released.
+The dotted line in Figure~\ref{fig:latency_data} shows the computed serialization delay according to the theoretical minimum latency given serialization (Equation~\ref{eq:latency}).
+The 0.765$\mu$sec in this equation corresponds to the minimum latency of packet forwarding through \fname, measured for the smallest packet size.

--2em
+-1em

 0.5em